 - 1 tablespoon Dijon mustard

-- 1/2 teaspoon hot pepper sauce, plus more to taste
+- 1/2 teaspoon store-bought or homemade hot pepper sauce, plus more to taste

 - 2 teaspoons prepared horseradish

 - 2 tablespoons chopped fresh chives, plus more for garnish

 - Salt and freshly ground black pepper, to taste

 - 1. Place the eggs in a large saucepan and cover with water.
 Place over high heat and bring to a boil.
 Reduce the heat to low and simmer for 9 minutes.
 Remove the eggs from the water and run under cold water for about 1 minute, until cool enough to touch.
 Peel the eggs under cold running water.
 Pat them dry.

 - 2. Slice the eggs in half lengthwise.
 Scoop out the yolks and discard 6 of them.
 Set aside the whites.
 Place the remaining yolks in a medium bowl and mash with the tofu, mayonnaise, mustard, hot sauce, horseradish, and chives.
 Season with salt and pepper.
 (You can prepare the filling and store it separately from the egg whites in the refrigerator in airtight containers for up to 2 days.)